Ericka Dunlap: Career

 In 2004, she was crowned Miss America, becoming the seventh African American woman to hold the title.

 Dunlap's platform was "United We Stand, Divided We Fall Behind: Celebrating Diversity and Inclusion."
 Dunlap appeared on The Oprah Winfrey Show, Hollywood Squares, Live With Regis and Kelly, and Fox News’ The O'Reilly Factor.
 She also served as Grand Marshal of the Talladega 500 NASCAR race.
 She has also appeared in a number of movies, including District 9.

-Ms. Dunlap's international appeal began with her travels to the Middle-East during her reign as Miss America to entertain and serve the American troops for Thanksgiving.
-Most recently, Ericka traveled to Afghanistan to once again boost morale.
+Dunlap traveled to Kuwait in November 2003, during her reign as Miss America, to entertain and serve the American troops for Thanksgiving.

-Currently, Ericka is a Public Relations Specialist and has formed Crown Jewel Consulting.
-Her charitable organization, The Crown Jewel Foundation, promotes social development skills and image awareness in young girls, and is set to re-launch in the summer of 2011 with the Princess Power Project.
-She continues to travel as a special guest speaker as well as developing her entrepreneurial interests in her hometown of Orlando, Florida.
+Dunlap formed Crown Jewel Consulting to deliver public relations consulting.
+Her charitable organization, The Crown Jewel Foundation, promotes social development skills and image awareness in young girls.

-Since the fall of 2013, Ericka has been seen as a judge at The American Idol Experience at Disney's Hollywood Studios at Walt Disney World.
+Since the fall of 2013, Dunlap has been seen as a judge at The American Idol Experience at Disney's Hollywood Studios at Walt Disney World.

 She ran for the Orlando City Commission, District 5 in 2017, but lost to incumbent Regina Hill.

+In 2024, she partnered with Advil for the Pain Equity Project.

+April of 2024, Dunlap ran in the Orlando City Commissioner special election.
+She would obtain 459 votes in the general special election, just 37 votes from continuing into the final runoff election.